7+ Reasons Not To Get a Mill Kitchen Bin Subscription

 So it’s a subscription?
 Or a product?

 The Mill kitchen bin subscription includes the use of its product and a service to collect food scraps via mail.
-From their website, it was unclear whether they have a required minimum subscription period or how you must return the kitchen bin if you cancel your subscription.
-But they do state that you must return the bin if you cancel the subscription and they are working on solutions for the bin’s end of life to reduce waste of the machines after being returned.
+You must return the bin if you cancel the subscription, and they are working on solutions for the bin’s end of life to reduce the waste of the machines after being returned.

 Why sell a subscription and not a product?